Codas/foundryvtt-performance-hacks/README.md

 [^1]: If you favorite prime number is one of 2, 3, 5 or somewhere inbetween

-[^2]: Greatest speedup in scenes with many tokens, ressource bars and status effects
+[^2]: Greatest speedup in scenes with many tokens, resource bars and status effects

 [^3]: HP bars and status effects might look a bit blurry on lowest foundry performance settings.